-Units are distributed exclusively by Harbourfront, as selling agent to the Fund.
+Units are distributed primarily through Harbourfront, an affiliate of the Manager, as Selling Agent, but may also be purchased through third party Selling Agents.

+Units are subject to either an upfront account fee or an annual commission based service fee, depending on the Class of Units purchased.

+Purchasers of Class F Units will pay an upfront account fee to their Selling Agent in an amount agreed in the account agreement between the Selling Agent and the purchaser, and such fees may reduce the amount invested in the Units.
-The Manager pays part of the Management Fee (2.39%) charged to the Fund in respect of the Class A Units to Harbourfront, as selling agent, in the form of an ongoing service fee known as a "trailing commission".
-Service fees are calculated based on the aggregate value of the clients' investments in Class A Units of the Fund on each Valuation Day equal to 1% per annum of the Net Asset Value of the Class A Units held by the clients on such Valuation Day.

-The service fee is paid to Harbourfront for ongoing advice and service provided by Harbourfront to its clients who have invested in Class A Units of the Fund.
-This service fee is payable by the Manager for as long as Harbourfront clients' investments remain in the Fund.
+The Manager will pay part of the 2.38% Management Fee charged to the Fund in respect of the Class A Units to Selling Agents of the Class A Unitholders in the form of an annual service fee, known as a "trailing commission".
+Service fees are equal to 1% per annum of the aggregate Net Asset Value of the Class A Units held by the Unitholder, calculated on each Valuation Day (1/12 of 1%) and payable annually.
+The service fee is paid to a Selling Agent for ongoing advice and service provided by that Selling Agent to its clients who have invested in Class A Units of the Fund.
+This service fee is payable by the Manager for as long as the Selling Agent's clients' investments remain in the Fund.

-No service fees are payable by the Fund to Harbourfront in respect of the Class F Units or Class I Units.
+No trailing commissions are payable in respect of the Class F Units.
 Service fees may be modified or discontinued by the Manager at any time.

-ITEM 10.RISK FACTORS
+ITEM 10.
+RISK FACTORS